kevinculleton/service-manager/README.md

 ## Prerequisites

-- Docker and docker-compose installed
+- SSH access to your server
 - Systemd services configured for management
 - Port 5000 available on the host